LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 # Convolutions and regularization

-The convolution of two functions $f,g$ can be thought of as "blurring"
+The convolution of two functions $f,g$ can be thought of as "blurring."
 $f$ by averaging it against $g$.
 In the case where $g$ is smooth, this blurring has the effect of smoothing out any sharp edges and irregularities in $f$.
 This allows us to approximate irregular functions